 Go

 Name an airline?
 Who me?
-I couldn't possibly?
+I couldn't possibly!
 Oh, OK then.
-This short lived but much loved airline was named by, ahem, me whilst at HHCL.
+This short-lived but much loved airline was named by, ahem, me whilst at HHCL.
 What does flying in a plane operated by the airline that you named feel like?
 It feels good.
 Created for HHCL+Partners and Wolff-Olins with Jim Bolton

-Short film: 'Hammerman'
+Short film: Hammerman

 This five minute film was directed by Andy Shelley and won best short film at the Wrangler Short Film Festival in 1998.
 It subsequently appeared on the TVs in long haul BA flights.
 A result.

-J2O: 'What Men Like'
+J2O: What Men Like

 Launching a soft drink for men was tough.
-We needed it to feel blokey and so we hit upon the idea of finding things that men like, then photographing them as if they were part of a calendar that might be found in a mechanics' workshop.
+We needed it to feel blokey and hit upon the idea of finding things that men like, then photographing them as if they were part of a calendar that might be found in a mechanics' workshop.
 This wouldn't pass any inclusivity test today, especially the "pretty girls" execution.
 Tsk!
 Created with Jim Bolton at HHCL.

 The shoot with the girls being chased by a giant Terex truck was in an open cast coal mine north of Edinburgh.
 I don't think the models really had any idea of why they were there and only the one on the right saw the funny side.
 Photo by Harry Rankin.

-Greenbelt Festival: 'Cereal box'
+Greenbelt Festival: Cereal box

 Greenbelt is a Christian arts and social justice festival and to celebrate its 25th anniversary, we created some DM that pastiched a cereal box.
 We even made the cereal ourselves using foam and food dye.
 Created with Trevor Webb and designed by Simon Manchipp.

-Orange Tango: 'Prayers'
+Orange Tango: Prayers

 It helped having a Christian as a client at Tango (David Atter).
 He saw no problem in children praying about his fabulous product.
 An old lady whose vicar didn't like the ads made us a tapestry as a protest - I still have it hanging up in my shed.